ixiaopan/blog/content/post/DL-03-regularization.md

 $$
 PS: $w_0$ is exclude in L2 regularization.
 It depends (I am not sure, but pls be careful.)

-Obviously, this is an inequality constraints optimization, and we can apply Lagrange to solve it,
+This is an inequality constraints optimization, and we can apply Lagrange to solve it,

 $$